NY-CAN-NY mailing list is for all those genealogy researchers who have

 This is the main site for the mailing list.
 It includes instructions on how to subscribe and unsubscribe to the list and other addresses that will be helpful for the NY-CAN-NY lister.
 There are guidelines for the list, links for both areas, links for Canada, links for New York State and other interesting information.
 Once the list gets moving, a surname registry will be added, along with other pages as the need develops.

-To subscribe or to unsubscribe from this list,
+To subscribe or to unsubscribe

-Do not send subscription/unsubscription
+Please, do not send subscription/unsubscription

 commands to the list!
 It won't work